 Abstract.
 For decades, research is being done to find out the possible way of reversing or at least reducing climate change and global warming and out of all methods, the plantation is least arguable.
 It is found that planting trees in accordance with the needs of the environment actually helps in lowering the temperature, reducing carbon footprints, and certainly, it marks a positive impact on the well-being of individuals.
 Although plantation is not a process that brings noticeable changes instantly to the environment, but it is still considered as one of the elements whose scarcity has marked lethal impacts on the planet.

-Considering the fact of need of an appropriate plantation, this paper proposes IoTree as a solution.
+Considering the need of appropriate plantation, this paper proposes IoTree as a solution.
 It is a system composed of mobile and web app, that actually brings a platform to know the actual needs of an environment and enabling the people to do plantation in accordance with the needs recorded, via its prediction module.
 In addition to this, the user will also be able to monitor the parameters related to the growth of the plant which can further be consulted by the gardener via gardener’s consultation module.
 Also, through this system, people will contribute their part in the plantation campaign.
 Further, the paper mentions the benefits such system can have over the environment.

 Keywords: Smart Plantation, Plant Prediction, Plant Monitoring, IoT, Algorithms.